 Main Content

-If you are working on an innovation and have a team of two, you may apply by clicking the link below.
+We will be hosting an upcoming Propelus Program at Rutgers-New Brunswick.
+See details below.
+If you are working on an innovation and have a team of two or more, you can apply via the link below.

-If you do We offer additional opportunities for students from underrepresented groups to join a team as a Fellow.
+We offer additional opportunities for students and Post-Docs from underrepresented groups to join a team going through the Propelus Program as an I-Corps Fellow.
 Interested students should click below to Learn about the Fellowship.

-Do you have an idea that you think has commercial potential?
+Do you have an idea that you think may have commercial potential?
 Do you want to learn some key concepts helpful in business?
-Do you dream of starting a company sometime in the future?

 If your answers are “yes,” then the I-Corps™ program may be for you!
 See additional information and eligibility guidelines below.